Find out about the citizenship ceremony and what to do before and on the day.

 All new citizens must attend a citizenship ceremony within 90 days of being invited to attend.

 The ceremonies, led by a registrar, usually take place in one of our register offices.
-The council chairman will usually make a short welcoming speech before citizens swear or affirm an oath and pledge of allegiance.
+The council chairperson will usually make a short welcoming speech before citizens swear or affirm an oath and pledge of allegiance.

 Preparing for the ceremony